 Laws Restricting Selection of Province

 If you are a Canadian who is seeking to incorporate a business, and you favour Provincial jurisdiction over federal, chances are that you will incorporate your business in your home province.
 All Provinces require that your corporation register an address within the Province where you propose to carry on business and/or that an appointed representative or agent of your corporation register and reside within the Province.
-This address is used for service of legal documents and for contacting the corporation generally.
+This address is used for the service of legal documents and for contacting the corporation generally.

 Directors Residency Requirements

 Each jurisdiction has its own requirements concerning the residency of a corporation’s directors.
 Residency requirements by jurisdiction are as follows:

 Federal (Canada) 25% resident Canadian Directors Required